How Nuon Works - Part 2, Customer Installs

 Managing Customer Installs

-Once each customer is setup, they will also have different requirements for how, when or even if you can manage and update their install during day-2.
+Once each customer is set up, they will also have different requirements for how, when or even if you can manage and update their install during day-2.
 Some customers will be willing to grant elevated maintenance mode access, enabling you to offer a full SaaS-like experience, while others may only be open to occasional access for updates during dedicated maintenance windows.

 With Nuon, you can let your customer control their preferred level of access while maintaining only a single BYOC application for your product.